 To do this, we need to answer a question about spells: what is an individual spell worth in terms of our XP modifier?
-I posited that we could assign 1/32 of a point to a 1 point to-hit improvement, and using the cumulative total, to determine the XP modifier for a class’ THAC0 progression.
+I posited that we could assign 1/32 of a point to a 1 point to-hit improvement and, using the cumulative total, determine the XP modifier for a class’ THAC0 progression.
 What if we do the same for spells?
 But there’s a difference with spells, in that once you use one, you can’t get it back until you rest and recover.
 You can swing your sword all day long; the ability never goes away.
 Cast a spell, though, and you can’t cast it again until the next day.
 This isn’t a bad thing in terms of balance or mechanics.
 Spells are game-changers.
 They literally reshape the world around your character, allowing you to dictate how physics and the laws of the universe should function.
-So if we’re going to compare a single spell to a single to-hit bonus, we need to remember that as a spell’s level increases, so to does your ability to control the world.
+So if we’re going to compare a single spell to a single to-hit bonus, we need to remember that as a spell’s level increases, so too does your ability to control the world.
 Fortunately, the numbers are already there: a single spell slot is worth 1/32 of the spell’s level.
 So, for example, a 4th-level spell is worth 4/32, or 1/8 of a point.
 And, like with THAC0, we keep a cumulative total.

-Damn.
-Looks like giving spells to the cleric very nearly equals the entire skill set of the fighter.
+Huh… Looks like giving spells to the cleric very nearly equals the entire skill set of the fighter.
 Now let’s compare the other skills:

 - d8 hit points per level (up to 9th) (+2)